Skip to content

 3. Resource type filter - enabling to filter out certain types of resources, e.g. journal articles, datasets, reports, software.

-4. Term filter - enabling to filter out resources containing certain keywords, resources published by specific projects, etc.
+4. Thematic filters - enabling to filter out resources containing certain keywords, language, source, resources published by specific projects, Mission Soil program, etc.

-5. Date filter - enabling to filter out resources based on their creation, or revision date
+5. Temporal filters - enabling to filter out resources based on their creation date and temporal coverage.

-6. Spatial filter - enabling to filter out resources based on their spatial extent using countries or regions, drawn bounding box, vicinity of user's location, or by searching for geographical names.
+6. Spatial filters - enabling to filter out resources based on their spatial extent using countries or regions, drawn bounding box, drawn free-form, vicinity of user's location, or by searching for geographical names.

 7. Record detail view - After clicking result's table item, a record's detail is displayed at unique URL address to facilitate sharing.
 Record's detail currently comprises: record's type tag,full title, full abstract, keywords' tags, preview of record's geographical extent, record's preview image, if available, information about relevant HE funding project, list of source repositories,- indication of link availability, see Link liveliness assessment, last update date, all other record's items...